unpaid-intern/StampMod/README.md

 - **`PLUS` Key (+)**
 	- Spawns a stamp at the cursor position.
-	- Spawns a stamp at the player position if `SHIFT` is held.
+	- Replaces the old stamp in the same position if `SHIFT` is held.
-	- Spawns a stamp at the dock if `CTRL` is held.
+	- Spawns a stamp in the nearest best viewing spot `CTRL` is held.
 	- Spawns a stamp on **Canvas 1**, **Canvas 2**, **Canvas 3**, or **Canvas 4** if combined with `1`, `2`, `3`, or `4`, respectively.

 - **`MINUS` Key (-)**